Benhamadaaridj/honeypot/README.md

 # Honeypot Project

 ## Overview
-This project implements a multi-service honeypot designed to simulate vulnerable HTTP, SSH, and FTP services.
-Its objective is to attract and monitor malicious actors, record their behavior, and analyze common attack techniques such as brute-force authentication, SQL injection, and path traversal, without exposing a real system.
+This project implements a multi-service honeypot that simulates vulnerable SSH, FTP, and HTTP services.
+Its primary goal is to attract and monitor malicious actors, safely record their activities, and analyze common attack techniques such as brute-force authentication, SQL injection, and path traversal, without exposing any real system.

-The honeypot also enables direct observation of attacker activity through a simulated shell environment, allowing the study of post-exploitation behavior.
-In addition, it deceives attackers by emulating a vulnerable vsFTPd 2.4.5 service, encouraging exploitation attempts while safely capturing interaction data for analysis.
+The honeypot allows direct observation of attacker behavior through a simulated shell environment, enabling the study of post-exploitation actions after successful access attempts.
+Additionally, it emulates a vulnerable vsFTPd 2.4.5 FTP service, deliberately deceiving attackers and encouraging exploitation attempts while securely capturing all interaction data for research and educational analysis.

 ---